-This guide walks you through what to expect, how sessions work, and how to know if this style of photography is right for you.
+This guide explains how sessions work, what to expect, and how to know if this approach is the right fit for you.

 I typically photograph in spaces with the best available natural light, such as bedrooms, living rooms, or nurseries.
 No special setup is required.